What is happening to councils

-What is local government reorganisation and devolution?
+Find out what local government reorganisation and devolution means

 The Government's long-term vision is to simplify how councils are organised and run and who provides your services.